nullstack/nullstack.github.io/articles/context-page.md

 Nullstack uses the *changes* and *priority* keys to generate the sitemap.xml.

-The sitemap is generated automatically only when using [static-site generation](/static-site-generation) and must be manually generated in [server-side rendered](/server-side-rendering) applications
+The sitemap is generated automatically only when using [static site generation](/static-site-generation) and must be manually generated in [server-side rendered](/server-side-rendering) applications

 The *changes* key represents the *changefreq* key in the sitemap.xml and if assigned must be one of the following values: